This rich, creamy Smoked Salmon Pate makes a wonderful spread for crackers, toasts, and holiday canapés.

 Serve it with crackers as a dip for a great fancy appetizer that’s super quick to make.

-Serve it already spread on toast points or crackers for a delicious tray passed Hors d’oeuvres.
+Serve it already spread on toast points or crackers for a delicious gourmet tray passed Hors d’oeuvres.
+Canapes, a piece of bread or toast topped with this savory spread are perfect for holiday parties.

-Spread it between slices of bread for a unique sandwich with lettuce and tomato.
+Spread it between slices of bread for a unique sandwich with lettuce, tomato, and avocado.

 Give your morning bagel an upgrade, and slather it on instead of lox.